 Churches and chapels were built and extended to house the ever-growing congregations, becoming bedrocks of local life and sources of great community spirit.
 But was it really religion that brought and bound these people together?
-What was the true role of “The Church” in all if this?
+What was the true role of “The Church” in all of this?

 Gone for Good? is a secular exploration of what’s left of these “temples of togetherness”.
 It provides no answers, but begs the perennial question, as so many have before: What is wisdom?

-Watch the Documentary (9 Mins)
+Watch My Documentary (9 Mins)

 What is interesting to me, apart from their abundance, is that they are all in various states of repair.
 Some are still functioning, running weekly Sunday services, while others are abandoned, up for sale, being converted into houses or commercial units.
-There is an impending sense of slow decay, the first whiff of milk gone sour still fresh in the air.
+There is an impending sense of slow decay, the first whiff of milk gone sour fresh in the air.

 I didn’t necessarily have a fixed agenda or notion of what I wanted to say about the religious buildings, but instead set upon the work with an open mind and the goal of sharing whatever it was that I would find as a result of imposing a rigid conceptual rule on myself – ”to photograph all of the religious buildings in my village”.